TerrorSource/auto-open-chrome/README.md

 # chromeprofiles
-Use AutoHotKey to open multiple Chrome profiles and arrange them automatically on the screen
+The scripts devides the screen in 4 or 6 spots and automatically opens and places Chrome profiles in the spots accordingly

 ## Requirements
 - AutoHotKey ( https://www.autohotkey.com/download/? )